zinh/zinh.github.io/_posts/2019-08-16-event-driven-with-ruby-fiber.markdown

 value2 = foo.resume(7) # inside fiber: Fiber.yield return 7; val2 = 42
 ~~~

+__Passing value from caller to fiber__

-In order to pass a value to a fiber, we pass it as parameter of `Fiber#resume`.
+To pass values to a fiber, we pass them as parameters of `Fiber#resume`.

+In our first call to `foo.resume(6)`, 6 is pass to foo as its initial parameter(ie `a`).

+In our second call to `foo.resume(7)`, inside Fiber, 7 is the return value from `Fiber.yield`, therefore, `b = 6 * 7`

+__Passing value from fiber to its caller__

-To pass a value from fiber to its caller, we pass it as parameter of `Fiber.yield`
+To pass a value from fiber to its caller, we pass it as parameter of `Fiber.yield`.

+In our first call to Fiber.yield, we return the string "hello" to fiber's caller so value1 = "hello".

+In our second call to resume, b value is returned so value2 = 42

 ## Application of Fiber: combination with EventMachine